mesosphere/kudo-cassandra-operator/docs/security.md

 # Securing KUDO Cassandra Operator instances

-The KUDO Cassandra service supports Cassandra’s native transport **encryption** mechanism.
+The KUDO Cassandra operator supports Cassandra’s native transport **encryption** mechanism.
 The service provides automation and orchestration to simplify the use of these important features.
-For more information on Cassandra’s security, read the [security](https://docs.datastax.com/en/cassandra-oss/3.0/cassandra/configuration/secureTOC.html) section of official Apache Cassandra documentation.
+For more information on Apache Cassandra’s security, read the [security](https://docs.datastax.com/en/cassandra-oss/3.0/cassandra/configuration/secureTOC.html) section of official Apache Cassandra documentation.